ch-a11y/machine_learning_hw/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "- Of the two models, the Easy Ensemble AdaBoost Classifier had the higher balanced accuracy score of 0.945.\n" ]
+    "- Of the two models, the Easy Ensemble Classifier had the higher balanced accuracy score.\n" ]
   },
   {
    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "- The Easy Ensemble Classifier also had the better recall, with a weighed average score of 0.94.\n" ]
+    "- The Easy Ensemble Classifier also had the better recall with the weighed average score.\n" ]
   },
   {
    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "- Geometric mean was not reported in the classification report, but the Easy Ensemble Classifier had the higher F1 score of 0.97 (weighted average)\n"
+    "- Geometric mean was not reported in the classification report, but the Easy Ensemble Classifier had the higher F1 score (weighted average).\n"
    ]
   },
   {